aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 ### Why the error is second order, intuitively

-The $(s/d)^2$ law deserves a picture rather than just a derivation.
+The $(s/d)^2$ law is easier to believe as a picture than as a derivation.

 Treating a cell as a point mass at its centre gets the *average* distance right but nothing else.
 Now ask what you got wrong.
 Particles on the near side of the cell are closer than you assumed, so they pull **more** than your point-mass estimate; particles on the far side are further, so they pull **less**.

-To first order in the cell size, those two errors are equal and opposite, and they **cancel** — because the centre of mass sits exactly at the balance point.
+To first order in the cell size those two errors are equal and opposite, so they **cancel**, because the centre of mass sits exactly at the balance point.
 That is the dipole vanishing, seen from the other side.

 What does *not* cancel is that $1/r$ is **curved**.
 The extra pull you gain by moving a bit closer is bigger than the pull you lose by moving the same bit further away.
-So the near side wins by a little, and that residue — the *curvature* of $1/r$, not its slope — is the quadrupole.
+So the near side wins by a little, and that residue, the *curvature* of $1/r$ rather than its slope, is the quadrupole.

 $$
 \underbrace{\text{slope of } 1/r}_{\text{cancels: dipole} = 0} \qquad